-Attendance/Tardy information and Home Notification
+Attendance/Tardy information Notification

-The Connecticut Technical High School System utilizes a notification system for attendance/tardy information, as well as regular communication.
+The Connecticut Technical Education and Career System (CTECS) utilizes a notification system for attendance/tardy information, as well as regular communication.
 This system uses both phone and email notifications.
-Through the student and parent portal of PowerSchool you can enter/modify the phone number and email address these notifications are sent.
+Through the student portal of PowerSchool you can enter/modify the phone number and email address these notifications are sent.
 This number/email is the one that is used for student absent or tardy messages, and other notifications sent out by the school (PFO Meeting, event cancellation).
 Please be aware that this is also the number/email used during inclement weather times to notify you of school closing or early dismissals.